Southeast Alliances

 Dr. Bethel Seballos is an Associate Professor of Chemistry and Director of the Biochemistry major program at The University of the South in Sewanee, Tennessee.
 She received her B.S. in biochemistry at the University of Southern Mississippi, and her Ph.D. from the University of Kentucky.
 She teaches introductory and advanced courses as well as courses for non-majors, including forensic chemistry.
 Her research projects at Sewanee are focused on the impact of oxidative stress on connective tissue and developing sensors for the detection of toxins.
 When she is not working with the Sewanee Chemistry Club or doing science outreach in the local schools, she explores the outdoors with her family and their trusty terrier.

-A photo of Dr. Meredith Storms
+Dr. Meredith Storms headshot

 Dr. Meredith Storms